sowmi06/Driver_Drowsiness_Detection/README.md

 ## Bugs
 The code is a finalized and free from bugs.

+## Project Status
+I am still working on the project to increase the accuracy of the proposed model with different combination of CNN and feature selection methods.

 ## Acknowledgement
 I would like to thank Dr. Trevor M. Tomesh for providing me an opportunity to explore my area of interest in deep learning and assisting me throughout this research paper.